VnceDave/Emergency-_Response_Data_Report_System/README.md

 ## ⊹˚₊‧ How to Run the Program

-Open your terminal in the src/erds folder and run:
+Open the terminal in the src/erds folder and run